oguzhand95/go-web-crawler-starter/README.md

 - https://pubg.op.gg/
 - https://pubglookup.com/

-Given a PUBG username, controllers retrieve list of 'damages' (gameplay element) that user did on last couple of matches.
+Given a PUBG username, controllers retrieves some data from the pages.

 ## Controllers